XinRong1999/Auto-DRT/README.md

 No Python environment or additional installation is required for the browser version.

-## Desktop version

-A packaged desktop application is currently available only for macOS.

-For macOS users, open Auto DRT Analyzer.app.
-If macOS blocks the app on the first launch, right-click the app and select Open.
+## How to Run

+Auto DRT Analyzer can be used directly in a web browser by opening index.html.

-Windows and Linux desktop versions are not available at this stage.
-Users on these systems should use the browser version by opening index.html.
+A packaged desktop app is currently provided for macOS.
+If the desktop app does not open, please run the browser version instead by opening index.html.

 ## Key Highlights